114th Infantry Regiment "Mantova": Formation

 On 1 March 1915 the command of the Brigade "Mantova" and the 114th Infantry Regiment (Brigade "Mantova") were formed in Mantova by the regimental depot of the 72nd Infantry Regiment (Brigade "Puglie").
 On the same day and the 113th Infantry Regiment (Brigade "Mantova") was formed in Verona by the regimental depot of the 79th Infantry Regiment (Brigade "Roma").
-Both regiments consisted of three battalions, which each fielded four fusiliers companies and one machine gun section.
+Both regiments consisted of three battalions, which each fielded four fusilier companies and one machine gun section.

 World War I

 During World War I the Brigade "Mantova" fought on the Italian front: in 1915 the brigade operated in the Val Lagarina valley.
 In 1916 it was transferred to the Isonzo front and operated on the Karst plateau and in November of the same year the brigade fought in the Ninth Battle of the Isonzo on the slopes of Nad Bregom.
 In 1917 the brigade fought in May in the Tenth Battle of the Isonzo at Sela na Krasu and in August in the Eleventh Battle of the Isonzo on Monte Ermada.
 In June 1918 the brigade withstood ferocious Austro-Hungarian attacks on the Montello during the Second Battle of the Piave River.
 In October of the same year the brigade fought in the decisive Battle of Vittorio Veneto, during which the XXIII Army Corps managed to cross the Piave river at Moriago and break through the Austro-Hungarian lines with the 114th Infantry Regiment in the lead.
 From Moriago the regiment advanced over the San Boldo Pass to Trichiana, where it was reached by the news of the Armistice of Villa Giusti.
-For its conduct at Moriago the 114th Infantry Regiment was awarded a Silver Medal of Military Valour.
+For its conduct at Moriago the 114th Infantry Regiment was awarded a Silver Medal of Military Valor.
 After the war the brigade and its two regiments were disbanded in November 1919.